alwayswong/100daysofcode/log.md

 # Log

+## **Day 7:** February 13, 2020
+Today's Progress: Worked with Numpy arrays.
+Lots of new concepts that I wasn't familiar with as well as refreshing memory on slicing and image conversions.

+Thoughts: Have never went deep with Numpy and this was a good way to start that.
+Feeling comfortable with the concepts although some of the advanced math concepts will take more time to fully understand should I need them for a project down the line (aka not going to sink too much time into the theory of it)

 ## **Day 6:** February 12, 2020
 Today's Progress: A ton of work with Plotly.
 Box plots, scatter plots, etc. All sorts of different customizations and graph edits.
 Syntax is more straightforward than pyplot imo